Mass and Hymn for Saint Apollinaris

 Dulcibus hymnis.

-May the pius doorkeeper of highest heaven
+May the pious doorkeeper of highest heaven

 Grant this to the servants of such a disciple,